 Click here to see our essiac tea prices.

-An Ojibwa Medicine Man is
+An Ojibwa Medicine Man is Credited with

-the Essiac Tea formula
+Developing the Essiac Tea formula

 The heartland of the Ojibwa country is located at what is present-day Sault Ste.
 Marie, Michigan, USA.
 The Ojibwa migration path was from the lower St. Lawrence River up through the Ottawa River at present-day Montreal.
 Then they crossed Lake Nipissing to Lake Huron and continued northwest behind Manitoulin Island to the St. Mary's River.
 A significant place near the end of their journey was the Straits of Mackinac, which is the waterway separating the Upper and Lower Peninsulas of Michigan.
 According to the widely accepted account, this was the place that members of the group separated into three divisions.